5.00/5 from 10 reviews

 • Easiest Route: South Col Nepal Side (Glacier/Snow/Ice Climb)

-• Caravan Route: Kathmandu – Lukla – Namche Bazaar – Tenboche – Dingboce – Lobuche – Gorekshep – Everest Base Camp – Lukla – kathmandu
+• Caravan Route: Kathmandu – Lukla – Namche Bazaar – Tenboche – Dingboche – Lobuche – Gorekshep – Everest Base Camp – Lukla – Kathmandu

 Overview Of Mt.
 Everest Expedition (58 Days)

+The Mt.
+Everest expedition, the greatest challenge, is greater than the famous mountains on earth.
+It has unique beauty, mystery, and mood.
+Successful historical Everest expeditions leave one with the sense of being the most proud and adventurous person on Earth.
 Mt.
-Everest expedition, the greatest challenge, is more than the famous mountains on earth.
-It has unique beauty, mystery and mood.
-Successful historical Everest Expeditions leaves one with the sense of most proud and adventurous person on Earth.
-Mt.
-Everest’s local names give you a sense of how the mountain commands respect from all who see her.
-Standing incredibly tall silhouetted against the shared sky of Nepal and Tibet, this mountain has many names: Chomolungma, Sagarmatha, DeuDhunga, and Peak XV Whichever name one chooses, its vagueness still lives on.
-Most of the mountaineers have their dream to reach the summit of Everest in their life time.
+Everest’s local names give you a sense of how the mountain commands respect from all who see it.
+Standing incredibly tall and silhouetted against the shared sky of Nepal and Tibet, this mountain has many names: Chomolungma, Sagarmatha, DeuDhunga, and Peak XV.
+Whichever name one chooses, its vagueness still lives on.
+Most of the mountaineers have their dream to reach the summit of Everest in their lifetime.

-Mount Everest has two main climbing routes, the southeast ridge from Nepal and the northeast ridge from Tibet (China), as well as many others less frequently climbed routes.
-Of the two main routes, the southeast ridge is technically easier and is the more frequently-used route.
+Mount Everest has two main climbing routes, the southeast ridge from Nepal and the northeast ridge from Tibet (China), as well as many other less frequently climbed routes.
+Of the two main routes, the southeast ridge is technically easier and is the more frequently used route.
 It was the route used by Hillary and Tenzing in 1953 and the first recognized of fifteen routes to the top by 1996.

 Outline Itinerary of Mt.
 Everest Expedition